 ALSO, YOU CANNOT WRITE YOUR ANSWERS DOWN ON THE FORM THAT IS ON CRAIG@CRAIGLINCOLN.COM FOR YOUR REPORTS!
 This is a report we are asking for not a 1-10 word short answer.

 Make sure you know and understand what you wrote because you will not be just turning the paper in and/or reading the report to the counselor.
 They will check the paper to verify you did this assignment.
-They will be asking you questions about it too.
+They will quiz you on what you wrote.